Powerlearnproject/se-day1-assignment-bettyje/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall:
-Linear, sequential phases (requirements, design, implementation, testing, deployment).
+Sequential approach with distinct phases (e.g., requirements, design, implementation) flowing downwards like a waterfall.

 Rigid structure, best for well-defined, stable projects (e.g., building a bridge or a government system).

 Agile:
-Iterative, flexible approach with continuous collaboration and incremental delivery.
+Iterative and incremental approach focused on flexibility, collaboration, and responding to change.

 Ideal for dynamic, evolving projects (e.g., software startups or apps needing frequent updates).